A package for implementing various Python packaging standards.

 To achieve this goal, this project will need to be able to:

-- Know what wheel files are available on an index server (
+- Know what wheel files are available on a server (

-- Read the metadata from a wheel file (in
+- Read the metadata from a wheel file (to be in

 - Resolve what wheel files are required to meet the requirements specified in

 - Produce a lock file of wheel files for a platform